kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 - [x] Other
   - Describe the mechanism:

 Feature is enabled on-demand, and can stop using it at any time.
+It also requires the `KUBECTL_AUTO_SERVER_SIDE` environment variable to be set.

   - Will enabling / disabling the feature require downtime of the control plane?